My-UofE/ECM1410-Workshop-05-Instructions/README.md

 # ECM1410-Workshop-05-Instructions

+**UPDATE 17th Feb**

+If you are not sure why your code does not pass the tests please check this file: [Expected_Outputs.pdf](https://github.com/My-UofE/ECM1410-Workshop-05-Instructions/blob/main/Expected_Outputs.pdf)

+It shows the output that should be produced by the different programs you have written.

 **UPDATE 12th Feb**

 You can add a test script to your repository by running the following command in your CodeSpace terminal: